-Karen serves as Executive Director and Co-Founder of Autism Empowerment.
+Karen serves as Executive Director and Co-Founder of Autism Empowerment and is currently the Board President.
 She is the Editor of Spectrums Magazine and the podcast host for Autism Empowerment Radio.
-She engages regularly in public speaking and writing.
 In 2016, she was chosen to become a Peer Reviewer for the Department of Defense’s Congressionally Directed Medical Research Program for Autism and is one of the only autistic adults to ever serve in that role.

 Karen is a creative big-picture thinker with over 15 years experience in operations, sales and start-up ventures.
 Prior to co-founding Autism Empowerment with John Krejcha, she founded an internationally award-winning online collectibles business which she and her husband owned for 14 years.
 Other experience includes public speaking, advocacy, marketing, customer service, blogging, freelancing and social media.